OliviaS72/TempWebScraping/README.md

 https://en.wikipedia.org/wiki/Santiago <br>

 Since Prague is in the northern hemisphere and Santiago is in the southern hemisphere, the graph of daily mean temperature over a year span shows two lines that are "U-shaped" opposite of each other.
 Prague experiences summer mid-year, while Santiago experiences winter mid-year.
 The temperature data was in a format where with #C (#F), with the Celcius temperature listed first and the Fahrenheit temperature listed after in parentheses with a space in between.
 I had to split up the Celcius and Fahrenheit temperatures for each country, remove the ending parentheses, and convert all the values to floats.
-There were also an extraneous row for the column name and for a yearly daily average temperature, so I removed these rows.
+There were also an extraneous row for the column name and for a yearly daily average temperature, so I did not include these rows.

 The final plot is seen below: